 Proud Haven will be the first overnight shelter of its kind in Pittsburgh and the surrounding area.
 We are in the process of raising funds and locating resources to open and sustain our shelter in Pittsburgh.

 Our current offerings for clients can be found here.

-Debbie is a co-founder and board member of Proud Haven.
-She holds an M.S. in Nonprofit Management from Robert Morris University and a B.S. in Accounting from Manhattan College.
-Debbie has over 30 years of experience in accounting, with the past 20 years spent working with both for-profit and nonprofit organizations in her adopted hometown of Pittsburgh.
-She is the director of finance at MANY and also serves on the finance committee for the Pittsburgh AIDS Task Force.
-She has also served on the boards of GLSEN, Traveler’s Aid of Pittsburgh, and the ToonSeum.
-Debbie is particularly interested in working with and supporting organizations that serve marginalized and at-risk populations.
+Debbie is a co-founder of Proud Haven.
+They hold an M.S. in Nonprofit Management from Robert Morris University and a B.S. in Accounting from Manhattan College.
+Debbie has over 30 years of experience in accounting, with the past 20 years spent working with both for-profit and nonprofit organizations in their adopted hometown of Pittsburgh.
+They are the director of finance at Youth Collaboratory and also served on the finance committee for the Allies for Health + Wellbeing.
+In addtion, they have served on the boards of Gay, Lesbian and Straight Education Network (GLSEN), Traveler’s Aid of Pittsburgh, and the ToonSeum.

-Deeply troubling national statistics have found that 40% of homeless youth identify as LGBTQ+.
+Deeply troubling national statistics have found that 40% of youth experiencing homelessness identify as LGBTQIA+.
 Available data suggests that conditions are similar in the Pittsburgh region.

 Many traditional service providers cannot or will not provide physical and emotional safety, support and resources for their sexual and gender identities, and the encouragement they need to reach their full potential as independent, confident adults.

 Identity-based family rejection is the most common reason these youth become homeless.
 Even if their family is supportive, youth may face harassment and violence at school or in their neighborhood that's so severe that they would rather leave home than spend another day in fear.
 Once they leave home, youth are subject to all the indignities of being unstably housed, including devastating health and psychological consequences, hunger, and the disruption of their education.